dojo/docs/dojox/app.rst

     "description": "A Sample App",
     "splash": "splash",

-    //Dependencies for the application.
+    // Dependencies for the application.
 The modules in the dependencies array object will be
-    //loaded before application is started.
+    // loaded before application is started.
     "dependencies": [
       "dojox/mobile/TabBar",
       "dojox/mobile/RoundRect",